 fresh salsa picante recipe.
 Made with fresh ingredients like ripe tomatoes, onions, peppers, lime, and cilantro. ready for the chips to be dipped into the bowl.

-What’s the difference between salsa picante vs salsa?
+What’s the difference between salsa and picante?

 salsa picante ingredients, garlic, cilantro, jalapenos, onions, oregano, salt sugar, green pepper lime and bay leaf

-How To Make Salsa Picante Step-By-Step
+How To Make This Salsa Picante Recipe

 tomatoes sliced and center scooped out